-- how we collect, use, disclose and store your personal information - how you can access and correct your personal information.
+- what is personal information - how we collect, use, disclose and store your personal information - how you can access and correct your personal information.

 13.2.4.
 Freedom of information

 All documents in the possession of the Australian Government, including those about the program, are subject to the Freedom of Information Act 1982 (Cth) (FOI Act).